 4. Reset Browser Cache, Server Cache And Plugin Cache

 It is always recommended to reset your browser, plugin, and server cache when you update.
 Visual issues may occur after an update.
 This is something easily avoided by clearing your cache after all updates.
 Each browser allows you to remove cookies, history and other data.
-If your theme or Fusion Core version is not updated after uploading the new files, it is due to a server-side caching system.
+If your theme or Avada Core version is not updated after uploading the new files, it is due to a server-side caching system.
 Some hosting providers have server-side cache systems installed to optimize the speed of content delivery, please clear any server-side cache or ask your host to do it.
-This is also true for Google pagespeed setups or Cloudflare setups.
+This is also true for Google Pagespeed setups or Cloudflare setups.

 Read this document for more details on clearing various forms of cache.